Enterprise AI Architecture (EAA)

 Why Enterprise AI Requires Architecture

-Most AI initiatives fail for structural reasons:
+Most AI initiatives fail for structural reasons, not because the underlying models are weak.:

 • Work is not clearly defined